 Many individuals opt for becoming a driving instructor when they have a young family, as it means their days can be tailored around school hours and they can easily stay at home during school holiday when needed.
 Flexible hours are also ideal if you have other commitments such as a second job, a hobby you regularly compete competitively in or are, for example, a carer for a friend or family member.

-Some driving instructors do opt for the 9-5 schedule as this works best for them, but for most, working outside of these hours bring a lot more income.
-Pupils are often either in education or work meaning that they will not be available during these hours.
+Some driving instructors do opt for the 9-5 schedule as this works best for them, but for most, working outside of these hours brings a lot more income.
+Pupils are often either in education or work, meaning that they will not be available during these hours.
 Offering lessons early in the morning and in the evenings will make you appeal to more learners as you will be perfect for accommodating the hours they are available.

 Working with many other colleagues in a large business or organisation can make booking annual leave a little tricky.
 It can be hard to find dates that do not conflict with others and will not affect people’s workload.
 It also means that taking a bigger chunk of time off will leave you with a heavy backlog of tasks to complete.

 Whereas, as a driving instructor, you can take as much time off as you please and at any point during the year.
 You will not have to request annual leave months in advance to ensure that it has been improved, being self-employed allows you to be a little more spontaneous.
-Of course, there will have to be a limit on the level of spontaneity you have if you have pupils who have book lessons in advance and are relying on you to provide them with a particular number of hours a week.
+Of course, there will have to be a limit on the level of spontaneity you have if you have pupils who have booked lessons in advance and are relying on you to provide them with a particular number of hours a week.
 Always inform pupils of your annual leave in advance as they request to book lessons, so they are aware.
-Or if you do take a last minute trip, ensure that you have discussed and rearranged lessons with all pupils.
+Or, if you do take a last-minute trip, ensure that you have discussed and rearranged lessons with all pupils.

 You Are Your Own Boss